L'Oreal, Nestle score big at Alibaba's Singles' Day shopping fest

 Alibaba said on Tuesday that 299 brands surpassed 100 million yuan in gross merchandise value, including LVMH's Givenchy, home appliance manufacturers Dyson and Philips and sportswear maker Under Armour.

 Fifteen brands made over 1 billion yuan in sales, it said.
-These included Huawei Technologies [HWT.UL], Apple, Nike, Xiaomi Corp and Fast Retailing's Uniqlo.
+These included Huawei Technologies, Apple, Nike, Xiaomi Corp and Fast Retailing's Uniqlo.

 Food supplements were the most popular import product, while sales of makeup, diapers and face wash were also strong.